manel-av/Internet-and-Web-Development-Technologies-2024-25/README.md

 ## Practical Work

+We built an online second-hand marketplace where users could buy and sell used items.
+The project involved:

-- **Client-Side Development:** Develop web pages using HTML, CSS, and JavaScript to create interactive user interfaces.
+- **Front-End Development:** Creating an interactive UI using HTML, CSS, and JavaScript.

-- **Server-Side Programming:** Implement server-side logic using languages and frameworks suitable for web development.
-- **Web Application Project:** Design and develop a full-stack web application, integrating both front-end and back-end technologies.
+- **Back-End Development:** Implementing user authentication, product listings, and transaction management.

+- **Database Integration:** Storing user and product data using an SQL database.

+- **Deployment:** Making the application accessible online by hosting it on a server.